dselivanov/text2vec/readme.md

 5. Document-Term matrix is key object.
 At the moment it can be extracted from corpus into `dgCMatrix`, `dgTMatrix` or [LDA-C](https://www.cs.princeton.edu/~blei/lda-c/readme.txt) which is standart for [lda](https://cran.r-project.org/web/packages/lda/index.html) package. `dgCMatrix` is default for sparse matrices in R and most of the packages that work with sparse matrices work with `dgCMatrix` matrices, so it will be easy to interact with them.

 ## Quick reference
-Firыt quick example is based on kaggle's [Bag of Words Meets Bags of Popcorn](https://www.kaggle.com/c/word2vec-nlp-tutorial) competition data - [labeledTrainData.tsv.zip](https://www.kaggle.com/c/word2vec-nlp-tutorial/download/labeledTrainData.tsv.zip).
+First quick example is based on kaggle's [Bag of Words Meets Bags of Popcorn](https://www.kaggle.com/c/word2vec-nlp-tutorial) competition data - [labeledTrainData.tsv.zip](https://www.kaggle.com/c/word2vec-nlp-tutorial/download/labeledTrainData.tsv.zip).

 Here I'll demostrate flexibility of the corpus creation procedure and how to vectorize large collection of documents.